About

 Answer the window, not the catalog

 If the original panel was leaded in an odd profile at an odd width, that's the stock I'll mill.
-The catalog is a starting point, not a wall.
+A published catalog is a starting point, not a wall.
+The library has some forty dies on the rack; ten more wait blank on the lathe shelf.

 Slow is the craft, not a virtue

 Drawing came slowly is how you get came that lies flat, solders cleanly, and doesn't fail in twenty years.
 I don't romanticize it.
-It's simply how the metal behaves.
+Lead is a creep-prone metal; if you rush the draw the crystal structure never settles, and the stick will sag before its first winter.

 Write everything down

-Every batch has a record.
-Alloy source, die number, mill date, stick count.
+Every batch has a record in the shop ledger: alloy source, die number, mill date, stick count, ambient humidity at draw.
 If a panel needs repair in 2070, someone should be able to find what went into it.
+The ledger copies go in a fireproof cabinet in the office.

 Keep the circle small